josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Active-Directory-Forest-Recov.md

 # Active Directory Forest Recovery

-Created: 2015-03-20 09:32:28 -0500

-Modified: 2018-12-31 15:11:31 -0600

----

-**Keywords:** Campus Active Directory Forest Recovery Summary: This document outlines the procedures for recovering an Active Directory Forest from complete failure.
-Body:

 In order to perform a full server recovery it is important that the drive configuration matches that of the server the backup was taken from.
 Each disk that is used in the restore must be the same size or larger than the disks used on the server that the image was created from.

 For the purpose of this guide the host name of the domain controller being restored is CADSDC-CSSC-01.ad.wisc.edu.
 In the event of an actual restoration the host name may be different.